panoptic-labs/panoptic-v1-core/SPECS.md

 - **Pros (Security & Efficiency):**
   1.  **High Security:** It is purported to offer strong 128-bit of security.
 An attacker would have to find a collision in _both_ accumulators simultaneously, which is a fundamentally harder problem than breaking the XOR scheme.
   2.  **Gas Efficient:** Just like XHASH, it's incremental.
 To add a position, you add its hashes to the running totals.
 To remove it, you subtract them.
 This completely avoids the expensive on-chain array management of the first alternative.
 - **Cons:** Unclear if that 128 bits security assumption is valid or cryptographically secure.
-This would be a slightly higher implementation complexity compared to the simple XOR of XHASH.
+This would have a slightly higher implementation complexity compared to the simple XOR of XHASH.